-Always endeavour to start your day with breakfast, even if only a piece or two of fruit and vegetables.
+Always endeavor to start your day with breakfast, even if only a piece or two of fruit and vegetables.
 It is important to start off with something healthy in your stomach.
 Protein smoothies are quick and nutritious meals that you can have on the go, and are, therefore perfect for the morning.
 Having low energy reserves early in the day will only exacerbate stressful situations.

 A healthy vitamin and mineral supplement can be the ideal solution for dealing with a lack of nutrients that could be the result of stress.
-Herbal supplements that contain ingredients such as mint, aloe vera, ginger and lemongrass all speed up the digestion of nutrients that are needed to replace those lost due to stress.
+Herbal supplements that contain ingredients such as mint, aloe vera, ginger, and lemongrass all speed up the digestion of nutrients that are needed to replace those lost due to stress.

 Take a Look At The Nutritional Content Of Your Diet

-If you believe that your diet is lacking in nutrients, then you will most likely benefit from making some changes to you way of eating, particularly if your decision to start eating more healthily is precipitated by a medical condition such as high cholesterol or diabetes.
+If you believe that your diet is lacking in nutrients, then you will most likely benefit from making some changes to your way of eating, particularly if your decision to start eating more healthily is precipitated by a medical condition such as high cholesterol or diabetes.
 If this is the case, speak to your healthcare professional about what foods you should avoid or reduce.

 Consult a Nutritionist